pyralog/pyralog/FAQ.md

-# DLog Frequently Asked Questions
+# Pyralog Frequently Asked Questions

 ## General Questions

-### What is DLog?
+### What is Pyralog?

-DLog is a high-performance distributed log system built in Rust, inspired by Redpanda and LogDevice.
+Pyralog is a high-performance distributed log system built in Rust, inspired by Redpanda and LogDevice.
 It provides low-latency, durable, and scalable log storage for distributed systems.

 ### Why another distributed log system?

-DLog combines the best ideas from existing systems:
+Pyralog combines the best ideas from existing systems:
 - **Redpanda**: Write caching, no ZooKeeper, Kafka compatibility
 - **LogDevice**: Flexible quorums, epochs, CopySet replication
 - **Rust**: Memory safety, modern concurrency, zero-cost abstractions

-### Is DLog production-ready?
+### Is Pyralog production-ready?

-DLog is currently in **active development**.
+Pyralog is currently in **active development**.
 Core features are complete, but we recommend:
 - ✅ Use for development and testing
 - ✅ Use for non-critical production workloads
 - ⚠️ Wait for v1.0 for mission-critical systems

-### How does DLog compare to Kafka?
+### How does Pyralog compare to Kafka?

 See our [detailed comparison guide](COMPARISON.md).
 In short:
-- **DLog advantages**: Lower latency, simpler ops, no ZooKeeper
+- **Pyralog advantages**: Lower latency, simpler ops, no ZooKeeper
 - **Kafka advantages**: More mature, larger ecosystem, enterprise support

 ## Architecture Questions

-### What consensus protocol does DLog use?
+### What consensus protocol does Pyralog use?

-DLog uses **Raft** for cluster coordination and metadata management.
+Pyralog uses **Raft** for cluster coordination and metadata management.
 Raft was chosen for:
 - Simplicity and understandability
 - Proven in production (etcd, Consul)
 - Strong consistency guarantees